-Task To set up the Jenkins scan-agent plugin, do the following:

-- 1. Extract the Jenkins scan-agent plugin from the CodeInsightversionPlugins.zip file.
-For more information, see Downloading Plugins. - Access your Jenkins server instance and navigate to Manage Jenkins -> Manage Plugins -> Advanced tab -> Upload Plugin. - 3.
-Browse to the code-insight-scan-plugin.hpi file, and click Upload. - 4.
-Restart the Jenkins server after installing the plugin. - 5.
-Open an existing Jenkins project, or use these steps to create a new Jenkins project: - a.
-Click New Item. - b.
-Enter a name. - c.
-Select a project type. - d.
-Click OK. - To configure the project, select Add post-build action from the Post-build action menu, and select Scan with Code Insight.
+Task To set up the Jenkins scan-agent plugin, do the following: 1.
+Extract the Jenkins scan-agent plugin from the CodeInsight version Plugins.zip file.
+For more information, see Downloading Plugins.
+2. Access your Jenkins server instance and navigate to Manage Jenkins -&gt; Manage Plugins -&gt; Advanced tab -&gt; Upload Plugin.
+3. Browse to the code-insight-scan-plugin.hpi file, and click Upload .
+4. Restart the Jenkins server after installing the plugin.
+5. Open an existing Jenkins project, or use these steps to create a new Jenkins project: a.
+Click New Item.

+- b.
+Enter a name.

+- c.
+Select a project type.

+- d.
+Click OK.

+- To configure the project, select Add post-build action from the Post-build action menu, and select Scan with Code Insight.
 The Scan with Code Insight dialog is displayed.